 Annual Personal Development Reviews (PDRs) and regular 1-2-1 meetings with your manager will keep you on track with your objectives and give you a chance to discuss your own development needs.

-We are committed to making sure all our employees receive the best learning and development opportunities to help deliver excellent services to the our city.
+We are committed to making sure all our employees receive the best learning and development opportunities to help deliver excellent services to our city.
 Our comprehensive training will equip you with both the technical and the soft skills you will need to perform at your best.

 If you are in the early stages of your career, or are looking for a career change, then we are keen to support your development.